 FedEx Innovation: Four Decades of Breakthroughs

-A systematic approach
+A systematic, ongoing approach

 For advanced research, we sponsor the FedEx Institute of Technology at the University of Memphis.
 The institute has a versatile, high-tech facility, and it’s home to research teams that work on everything from artificial intelligence and biotechnology to geospatial analysis, multimedia arts, nanotechnology, and more.

-The process of breakthroughs
+The never-ending breakthrough process

-FedEx Innovation has engineered some remarkable advances.
+FedEx Innovation has engineered remarkable advances.
 One recent example is SenseAware®, a powerful multi-sensor device that detects and transmits near-real-time shipment data on six key variables, including location, temperature, humidity, and shock.

 Shipping more than 10 million packages per business day around the world offers new challenges every day.
-Those challenges are what drive us to develop better solutions for our customers.
-We’re always looking for ways to build connections that allow people and communities to flourish and prosper.
+Those challenges drive us to develop better solutions — and build the connections that allow people and communities to flourish and prosper.

 February 6, 2018

 More like this in blog

 November 1, 2017